Pacman Nebula 2021

 You can just make it out on this wide-field photograph of Cassiopeia with Heart and Soul which I took the following month – where it actually resembles Pacman a lot more 😀

-Pacman Nebula is 9500 light-years from Earth and is actually located in the Perseus Spiral Arm of the Milky Way which is the “next” spiral arm from the center after the Orion–Cygnus Arm where we are located.
+It is actually located in the Perseus Spiral Arm of the Milky Way which is the “next” spiral arm from the center after the Orion–Cygnus Arm where we are located.

-As the Pacman Nebula is an emission nebula the colours comes from different ionised atoms in the gas emitting light in specific coulors (wavelengths) when falling back from excitement by the (often utraviolet) radiation from hot and bright nearby stars – the blue is Oxygen and the red is hydrogen.
+As the Pacman Nebula is an emission nebula the colours comes from different ionised atoms in the gas emitting light in specific colors (wavelengths) when falling back from excitement by the (often utraviolet) radiation from hot and bright nearby stars – the blue is Oxygen and the red is hydrogen.

 The Pacman Nebula itself is about 35 x 30 arcseconds.